yashdwi05/alert_manager/README.md

 ## Overview

-This project implements an Alert Manager system to handle alerts programmatically.
+This project implements an Alert Manager system to handle specific alerts **CRITICAL** programmatically.
 It receives alerts, enriches the data, and takes actions such as sending notifications to Slack.

-###Prerequisites
+### Prerequisites
 - Docker
 - Kubernetes cluster
 - kubectl configured to interact with your Kubernetes cluster
+- Application to expose metrics
 - Prometheus

 ### Architecture

 <img width="737" alt="image" src="https://github.com/user-attachments/assets/eb2a6597-ce6e-4b96-90a3-102582e6c76d">

+## Setup Prerequisites

+### Web Application
+1. Clone the repository and navigate to the webserver directory.
+2. Create a virtual environment and activate it:
+    ```bash
+    python3 -m venv venv
+    source venv/bin/activate
+    ```
+3. Create the kubernetes namespace (if it doesn't exist)
+    ```bash
+    kubectl create ns <namespace>
+    ```
+5. Deploy the application to Kubernetes:
+    ```bash
+    kubectl apply -f webserver-deployment.yaml
+    ```
+6. Update Prometheus.yaml file and deploy on kubernetes (Read Comment in Yaml file).
+    ```bash
+    kubectl apply -f prometheus.yaml
+    ```
+7. Access the Prometheus UI: Open your web browser and navigate to the Prometheus UI.
+Use the node IP and NodePort you configured earlier, e.g., http://<PROMETHEUS_IP>:30090.
+8. Check Targets: In the Prometheus UI, go to Status -> Targets and ensure the flask-app target is listed and UP.
+9. Query Metrics: Use the expression {job="flask-app"} to see the CPU and memory usage metrics being scraped from the Flask service.

-## Setup
+## Alert Manager Setup

-1. Clone the repository and navigate to the project directory.
+1. Clone the repository and navigate to the project directory(alert_manager).
 2. Create a virtual environment and activate it:
     ```bash
     python3 -m venv venv